konsumer/tplink-lightbulb/README.md

 ## command-line

-You can install it for your system with this:
+If you have nodejs installed, you can install it for your system with this:

 ```
 npm i -g tplink-lightbulb
 ```

+If you don't want to install nodejs, or just want the standalone-version, install a [release](https://github.com/konsumer/tplink-lightbulb/releases) for your system.

 Now, you can use it like this: